-"Job Output Restriction" function of the TOE enforces access control when an identified and authenticated user performs the operation such as Print, Preview, Send to Network, Fax TX (send), Delete, Change Print Priority, and Change Print Settings on print jobs and I-fax jobs stored in the TOE or document data stored in a box, thereby ensuring that only the owner of the documents or U.ADMINISTRATOR gains access to perform these operations.
+"Job Output Restriction" function of the TOE enforces access control when an identified and authenticated user performs the operation such as Print, Preview, Send to Network, Fax TX (send), Delete, Change Print Priority, and Change Print Settings on print jobs and fax/I-fax jobs stored in the TOE, thereby ensuring that only the owner of the documents or U.ADMINISTRATOR gains access to perform these operations.
 The TOE determines that the identified and authenticated user is the authorized document owner as follows:

-For documents submitted as print jobs, the identified and authenticated user is determined to be the owner of the document if his/her user name matches the user name information of the document specified upon submission of the print job. - For document data stored as a result of scanning or received by I-fax, the user is required to enter the correct box PIN when the user operates the document data.
-The boxes where these document data are stored are assigned per user, and pre-configured with a 7-digit box PIN.
-If the user enters the correct PIN, then the user is determined to be the owner of the document data stored in the box.
+For documents submitted as print jobs, the identified and authenticated user is determined to be the owner of the document if his/her user name matches the user name information of the document specified upon submission of the print job.
+For document data stored as a result of scanning or received by fax/I-fax, the user is required to enter the correct box PIN when the user operates the document data.
+The box PIN number is configured by U.ADMINISTRATOR.
+When U.ADMINISTRATOR accesses to the documents by using Remote-UI, if U.ADMINISTRATOR enters the correct PIN for Memory RX Inbox, then U.ADMINISTRATOR is determined to be the owner of the document data stored in Memory RX Inbox.